survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 These approaches can be combined.
 You can end up with a higher level configuration that's then composed of smaller parts.
 Those parts could go to a library which you then use through npm making it possible to consume the same configuration across multiple projects.

-The approach is used to discuss different techniques. *webpack.config.js* will maintain higher level configuration while *webpack.parts.js* will contain the building blocks.
+The approach is used to discuss different techniques. *webpack.config.js* maintains higher level configuration while *webpack.parts.js* contains the building blocks.

 ## Composing Configuration by Merging